ironhack-dev-squad-107/lab-javascript-chronometer/readme.md

 Our chronometer has a super cool screen that needs two digits number to display minutes and seconds, but sometimes `setMinutes` and `setSeconds` returns a single digit number, so let's create a super easy function that will receive as a parameter a value and will return us the same value but 2 digits length.

-**This is an awesome example of a functionality w that we will need several times, so we isolate it on a function and just call every time we want**
+**This is an awesome example of a functionality that we will need several times, so we isolate it on a function and just call every time we want**

 #### setTime()